 Industrial-Scale Domain Rotation

 The most visible enforcement tactic is the seizure of websites.
 It also happens to be the least effective one.
 New Zealand's Financial Markets Authority documented more than 813 websites and 30 entities linked to this single operation.
-FMA Official Warning New Zealand and Tonga jointly removed approximately 300 of those websites.
+FMA Official Warning Since April 2025, the FMA has removed more than 800 of those websites in an ongoing enforcement effort coordinated with Tonga.
 FX News Report The operation continued operating without any measurable interruption.

 Confirmed domains include dsjex.net, dsjzn.com, bg661.com, bg662.com, bg877.com, and dozens of numerical variants, with new domains continuously registered using cheap, offshore domain registrars.
 The scheme uses domain generation techniques that create new names using randomized numeric combinations, and many domains route traffic through major cloud infrastructure providers, hiding the true server address behind services that appear legitimate to ordinary users.
 Each domain uses a free HTTPS certificate, causing browsers to display a padlock icon that victims incorrectly interpret as a safety signal.